 Written in diary form, Sputterfly is the story of insect-lover Hidde, his brother Jeppe, and their mum.
 Three years after the death of Ward, their big brother, they're all still feeling the impact.
 Hidde hides away in his secret cellar with his menagerie of insects, carrying out experiments without realising how cruel he's being.
 Jeppe's become a bully who l…

-Author: Jaco Jacobs Translator: from Afrikaans by Kobus Geldenhuys
+Author: Jaco Jacobs Illustrator: Jim Tierney Translator: Kobus Geldenhuys from Afrikaans

-Author: Bjarne Reuter Translator: from Danish by Sian Mackie
+Author: Bjarne Reuter Illustrator: Kirsten Raagaard Translator: Sian Mackie from Danish

 Author: Yulia Yakovleva Translator: from Russian by Maria Kozlovskaya Wiltshire

 Shura, Tanya and little Bobby live in Leningrad with their parents, but when their father, mother and Bobby disappear, it's rumoured that they have been kidnapped by the mysterious Black Raven, because their parents were spies.
 Tanya and Shura are determined to find their family.
 There are touches of magical realism, as the children learn that birds can spea…

 Author: Anna Lavatelli Translator: from Italian by Denise Muir

 This book starts as a garrulous tale of teenage angst and turns into a slower-paced, dramatic account of life in fascist Italy and Stalinist Russia.
 The young narrator, Katia, tells how she used to be at odds with her world and how misplaced anger led her to vandalise the property of an elderly lady.
 Her friends are sent on work placements but Katia is order…

 Author: Maria Fernanda Maquieira Translator: from Spanish by Serafina Vick